Frequently asked Questions: Pork

 In addition to what the pigs forage for on pasture and woodland, they are fed a locally milled feed that contains NO soy, corn or GMOs.
 The primary ingredients are peas, wheat and pumpkin seeds that are sourced from farms in the Pacific Northwest.
 When available we provide the pigs with fresh produce gleaned from the farms of our colleagues.

 For regular retail sales, we slaughter our pigs at a USDA facility that is certified by Animal Welfare Approved.
 We work with the butchers there to provide the most culinarily appropriate cuts possible.
 For customers who choose to purchase a whole hog, you have the option of having your animal slaughtered on farm and the pork cut to your exact specifications.
 Either way, we are confident you will find our pork delicious beyond compare and be comforted in knowing that the animal providing nourishment was granted the highest quality of life from beginning to end.

-We primarily raise hogs for selling by the cut at farmers markets.
-However, depending on supply, we will occasionally sell pigs by the whole or half.
-We sell whole hogs for $6/lb. hanging weight.
+We primarily raise hogs for selling by the cut at farmers markets and do not anticipate any whole/half sales for 2018.
+However, we will occasionally decide we have the quantity to sell pigs by the whole or half, though never as young luau pigs.
+We sell whole hogs for $7/lb. hanging weight.
 We require a partial payment of $100 dollars for the live hog.
-Your hog will be slaughtered on farm.
+Your hog may be slaughtered on farm.
 The cost includes the custom butchery, vacuum sealing and any additional processing (such as smoking, etc.).
-We will sell half hogs for $7/lb contingent on our finding a customer for the other half.
+We will sell half hogs for $8/lb contingent on our finding a customer for the other half.
 Finding a friend to split a whole hog is your best option.
 Please contact us for availability and further information.